-The Dutch long-term interest rate, based on the return of the most recent ten-year public loan, averaged 1.8 percent in August 2012.
-This is the same rate as in July, when the interest rate reached its lowest level in decades.
+The Dutch long-term interest rate based on the return of the most recent ten-year public loan, averaged 1.7 percent in April 2013, just as in March.

 One of the main guidelines for the ECB’s decision to change or refrain from changing the interest rate is the level of inflation in the eurozone.
-According to the ECB, eurozone prices are stable if the inflation rate is close to 2 percent.
-Eurostat, the statistical office of the European Union, recorded an inflation rate of 2.6 percent in the eurozone in August, as against 2.4 percent in July.
+According to the ECB, eurozone prices are stable, if the inflation rate is close to 2 percent.
+Eurostat, the statistical office of the European Union, recorded an inflation rate of 1.2 percent in the eurozone in April, as against 1.7 percent in March.

 Capital market interest rate (latest ten-year public loan)